yashdarjimilestone/prefect-test/README.md

 2. **GitHub Authentication Issues**:
    - Verify your GitHub token has the correct permissions
    - Ensure the token environment variable is set correctly
+   - For Kubernetes work pools, make sure your GitHub token is stored as a Kubernetes secret

 3. **Worker Not Connecting**:
    - Check that the worker can reach the Prefect server